Kaleidoscope interview with Chris Darrow

-Thank you very much for agreeing to do this interview about your band.
-You started in a band called the Re-Organized Dry City Players back in 1963?
-Can you tell me about them?
+You started in a band called the Re-Organized Dry City Players back in 1963.

-I know that David Lindley was in the Mad Mountain Ramblers, how did you guys meet?
+David Lindley was in the Mad Mountain Ramblers.
+How did you meet?

 We met at a place called the Cat’s Pajamas in Arcadia, California.
 They had a hootenanny night on Thursday night and anyone could play there.
 It was mostly bluegrass bands and guys like Clarence White would play with his band, the County Boys (later the Kentucky Colonels) regularly.
 I was there with Charlie Zetterberg on banjo, Fritz Mulhauser on guitar and I played mandolin and sang.
 David came up after our set and asked if I would be interested in joining their band, as one of the members was quitting.
 I said I would, but that I still wanted to stay with my own band, The Dry City Players as well.
 He said fine and that’s how it started.